Prescription delivery with LloydsPharmacy

 How much does the delivery service cost?

-The Echo by LloydsPharmacy repeat prescription delivery service is completely free.
+The LloydsDirect by LloydsPharmacy repeat prescription delivery service is completely free.
 We do not charge you an administrative fee or for delivery.
 However, you will still have to pay for your prescription items as usual.
-Currently, each NHS item on a prescription is priced at £9.15.
+Currently, each NHS item on a prescription is priced at £9.35.
+Also, our packaging is completely confidential and won’t give any indication of its contents, making the delivery process secure and subtle.

 If you are regularly picking up prescriptions (i.e. collecting two or more prescription items per month) you could save money by applying for a prescription prepayment certificate (PPC).